RobertBaruch/lode_runner_reveng/README.md

 # lode_runner_reveng
 Reverse engineering of Lode Runner for the Apple II series.

+NOTE: This is a work in progress.
+One issue is that `dasm` doesn't seem to want to assemble a file that has out-of-order ORG fragments.
+Eventually once I add all code blocks in the source document, I hope to order them properly in the root code block so that the generated binary exactly matches the binary I started with for reverse engineering.

+For now, you can track progress in the main.pdf file.

 ## Compilation

 This step should not be necessary, as the release provides the assembly files, the 6502 binary, and the PDF.